dirkbeer/Helium_MakerfabsSoilMoistureSensorV3/README.md

 |What worked for me: sensor powered by batteries; converter GND, RX, TX only connected, RX-TX reversed|

 ## Software needed:
+* MCCI LoRaWAN LMIC library
+* Lightweight low power library for Arduino
+* AHT10 library (github Makerfabs)
-For original source code and Arduino libraries needed, refer to: <https://hackaday.io/project/180796-lorawan-soil-moisture-sensor>
+For original source code and additional information, refer to: <https://hackaday.io/project/180796-lorawan-soil-moisture-sensor>

 ## Helium setup:
 |1.
 Pay careful attention to the byte order and order of the variables APPEUI, DEVEUI, APPKEY.
 These are different than what is displayed in the helium console by default|